Agilatech/zetta-htu21d-linux-driver/README.md

 ####Monitored Properties
-In the *chron-on* state and *active* operation, the driver software for this device monitors FIXME values in isochronal fashion with a period defined by *chronPeriod*:
+In the *chron-on* state and *active* operation, the driver software for this device monitors two values in isochronal fashion with a period defined by *chronPeriod*:
 1. **humidity** - Relative Humidity RH% range from 0-100
 2. **temperature** - Tempereature in °C range from -40°C to +125°C

 ####Streaming Properties
-If the hardware is *active*, the driver software continuously streams FIXME values with a frequency defined by *streamPeriod*.
+If the hardware is *active*, the driver software continuously streams two values with a frequency defined by *streamPeriod*.
 Note that a *streamPeriod* of 0 disables streaming.
 1. **humidityStream**
-1. **temperatureStream**
+2. **temperatureStream**

 ###State